-is a puzzling observation that will need to be functionally dissected in depth by future studies.
-The idea that chromatin accessibility is not necessary for transcription in archaea is supported by past work, which has proposed that transcription by the archaeal RNA Polymerase is slowed, but not blocked by archaeal nucleosomes48.
-However, that does not answer the question what accessibility is associated with.
-Nearly all promoters in H. volcanii show some level of accessibility (Figure 7A), but its levels differ greatly between individual genes.
-How these differential states are specified, and whether they might in fact change in some conditions that we have not assayed remains to be determined.
-MNase-seq studies in Methanothermobacter thermautotrophicus and Thermococcus kodakarensis 23 resulted in the proposal that nucleosome positioning in those organisms is significantly influenced by DNA sequence, but no such association was reported for Haloferax volcanii 22, and it is not certain that very weak sequence patterns can fully account for the very large differences in promoter accessibility combined with a general absence of such strong peaks elsewhere in the genome, that are observed in Haloferax.
-Expanding the available data coverage to both other archaeal clades and to multiple closely related species will allow first, to generalize these observations, and second, to train fully powered models that relate sequence to chromatin accessibility, identifying potential such determinants.
-In addition, we do not observe strongly positioned nucleosomes in Haloferax but a more heterogeneous picture consistent with the previously reported dynamic association of archaeasomes with DNA.
+is a puzzling observation that will need to be functionally dissected by future studies.
+The idea that chromatin accessibility is not necessary for transcription in archaea is supported by previous observations that transcription by the archaeal RNA Polymerase is slowed, but not blocked by archaeal nucleosomes48.
+However, this hypothesis does not provide the determinants of observed accessibility.
+Nearly all promoters in H. volcanii show some level of accessibility (Figure 7A), but levels differ greatly between individual genes.
+How these differential states are specified, and whether they might in fact change in conditions that we have not assayed, remains to be determined.
+MNase-seq studies in Methanothermobacter thermautotrophicus and Thermococcus kodakarensis 23 resulted in the proposal that nucleosome positioning in those organisms is significantly influenced by DNA sequence, but no such strong association was reported for Haloferax volcanii 22, and it is not certain that very weak sequence-based nucleosome positioning can account for large differences in promoter accessibility combined with a general absence of such strong peaks elsewhere in the genome, as observed in Haloferax.
+Generating accessibility and nucleosome positioning data across other archaeal clades and to multiple closely related species will allow us to generalize these observations and to train fully powered models that relate sequence to chromatin accessibility, potentially identifying such determinants

 We also made the surprising observation that operons in Haloferax display non-uniform levels of transcriptional activity, and may in fact consist of multiple distinct transcriptional units.
-Again, this is an observation/hypothesis that needs to be generalized to/tested in more archaeal species, and not only in archaeal species, but also in bacteria, where the application of KAS-seq to the study of transcriptional activity may also result in unanticipated findings.
+Again, this is an observation and hypothesis that needs to be generalized to and tested in not only more archaeal species, but also in bacteria, where the application of KAS-seq to the study of transcriptional activity may also result in unanticipated findings.
 In Haloferax we were only able to examine several dozen of unambiguous operons (e.g. unidirectional arrays of functionally related genes).

 Bacteria are also highly relevant to the other surprising observation we made – the strong ssDNA structure present at the second Haloferax CRISPR array, especially in dormant cells that are otherwise mostly transcriptionally silent, but not at the other two CRISPR arrays.
-The second CRISPR array is unique in that it is also associated with the Cas6 gene.
+The second CRISPR array is uniquely associated with the Cas6 gene.
 Cas6 is the endoribonuclease that generates guide RNAs49, thus one possible explanation for the strong ssDNA peak between the CRISPR array and Cas6 is that it represents paused RNA polymerase at the Cas6 promoter.
-That this gene is the only one with that property in dormant cells is remarkable and perhaps points to the importance of retaining the ability to process CRISPR transcripts even in a dormant cellular state.
-Alternatively, the ssDNA structure might be related to the transcription of the CRISPR array itself; while that could still apply to the second CRISPR array, it does not explain the absence of the same strong KAS peaks at the other two CRISPR arrays.
-The functional significance of elevated chromatin accessibility over CRISPR array is also currently unknown.
+If this explanation is correct, the fact that Cas6 is the only gene in the genome with this property in dormant cells is remarkable and perhaps points to the importance of retaining the ability to process CRISPR transcripts even in a dormant cellular state.
+Alternatively, the ssDNA structure might be related to the transcription of the CRISPR array itself; however such an explanation does not explain the uniqueness of the KAS-seq signal at the second CRISPR array, and the absence of the same strong KAS peaks at the other two CRISPR arrays.
+The functional significance of elevated chromatin accessibility over a single CRISPR array is also currently unknown.
 As prokaryotes exhibit an immense variety of CRISPR systems and number and organization of CRISPR arrays, mapping these properties in multiple other additional prokaryotes should be highly informative.

 The foundation provided by our work for the future application of functional genomic methods across different archaeal species and conditions should answer these and many other questions.